manifoldfinance/kb/docs/Protocol/BackboneV01.md

 ### Mempool behavior

 When `OpenMEV` is _disabled_, every sent transaction is added to the mempool, which contains all the transactions that could be mined in the future.
-By default, Backbone Network's mempool follows the same rules as Geth.
+By default, SecureRpc Network's mempool follows the same rules as Geth.
 This means, among other things, that:

 -   Transactions with a higher gas price are included first